Lacrymology/states/amavis/doc/firewall.rst

 .. warning::

-  These 2 :ref:`glossary-daemon` don't need to be open unless it's plan to be run on a separated hosts as the :doc:`/mail/server/doc/index`.
+  These 2 ports don't need to be opened unless it's plan to be run on a separated hosts as the :doc:`/mail/server/doc/index`.
 Which is not usually the case.

-  In case of doubt, don't allow traffic in for these.
+  In case of doubt, don't allow traffic in for them.

 Amavis
 ------

-:doc:`/amavis/doc/index` run on the following port: :ref:`glossary-TCP` ``10024``.
+:doc:`index` runs on the following port: :ref:`glossary-TCP` ``10024``.

 Clamav